STIIIZYT/YourTurn/README.md

-Will it work in Classic World of Warcraft?
+Will it work in Classic World of Warcraft / Wrath of the Lich King?
  - Yes